langgenius/dify-docs/en/getting-started/install-self-hosted/environments.md

 - ANALYTICDB_NAMESPACE_PASSWORD

   The password for the namespace(schema).
 If the namespace does not exist, it will be created with this password.

+- COUCHBASE_CONNECTION_STRING

+  The connection string for the Couchbase cluster.

+- COUCHBASE_USER

+  The username for the database user.

+- COUCHBASE_PASSWORD

+  The password for the database user.

+- COUCHBASE_BUCKET_NAME

+  The name of the bucket to use.

+- COUCHBASE_SCOPE_NAME

+  The name of the scope to use.

 #### Knowledge Configuration